Table of Contents

 Data Fabric vs Data Mesh

-Along with Data Fabric, Data Mesh is another approach that’s been gaining popularity in recent years.
-And there is often confusion over where they overlap, and where they differ.
+Along with Data Fabric, Data Mesh is another approach that’s gaining popularity.
+There’s often confusion about the difference between data fabric and data mesh.

 Our CEO Sharad Varshney was recently asked this very question at a Q&A, and this was his answer: